October 27, 2020

-According to the NHTSA, 94% of all collisions are due to human error, so naturally the expectation is that AVs will lead to lower collision rates in general and increased pedestrian safety by removing the human actor from the equation.
+According to the NHTSA, 94% of all collisions are due to human error, so naturally the expectation is that AVs will lead to lower collision rates in general – and specifically lower pedestrian accidents – by removing the human actor from the equation.
 However, the challenges pedestrians pose to AVs themselves are quite complex.

-Gabi Hayon, Mobileye’s Executive Vice President for Research and Development, discussed the likely effects of the advent of AVs on pedestrian safety at a PAVE panel this month, entitled Autonomous Vehicles and the Long Road to Eliminating Pedestrian Deaths.
+Gabi Hayon, Mobileye’s Executive Vice President for Research and Development, discussed the likely effects of the advent of AVs on pedestrian safety in a PAVE panel, entitled Autonomous Vehicles and the Long Road to Eliminating Pedestrian Deaths.

 Responsibility-Sensitive Safety™ is the third element in Mobileye’s approach to ensuring pedestrian safety.
 RSS™ is a technology-neutral safety model developed by Mobileye.
 It oversees an AV’s driving decisions, ensuring that the vehicle is making safe choices.

-One of the big challenges to pedestrian safety, especially in urban areas, is that pedestrians often appear suddenly, out of occluded areas – e.g. from between two parked cars.
+One of the big challenges to pedestrian safety, especially in urban areas, is that pedestrians often appear suddenly, out of occluded areas – for example, from between two parked cars, not necessarily next to a pedestrian crossing sign.
 RSS takes this into account in the 4th RSS rule, creating a “visibility area” and calculating a reasonable “worst case scenario” so the vehicle, as it were, expects the unexpected.
 This may involve giving parked vehicles a wider berth or slowing down in low visibility areas.